JSON Tree Viewer

 JSON Tree Viewer displays JSON data as an interactive, collapsible tree so you can inspect nested objects and arrays without manually tracing braces.
 That is especially useful for API responses, config files, and event payloads where the important data is buried several levels deep.

 Instead of reading one long formatted block, you can open only the branches you care about, collapse the rest, and understand the overall structure faster.
-It is a practical way to inspect large responses without losing context.
+This is a different workflow than formatting or validating JSON — the goal here is structural navigation, not fixing or cleaning the data.

 How to Use JSON Tree Viewer